ministryofjustice/bichard7-next-core/packages/cli/README.md

 # B7 CLI tool

-We have created a simple CLI tool for everyday tasks on Bichard.
-We have used a library called [Commander.js](https://github.com/tj/commander.js)
+A simple CLI tool for everyday tasks on Bichard.
+It uses a library called [Commander.js](https://github.com/tj/commander.js).

 To install the CLI tool please run the command `npm run install:global` this will install the CLI tool globally.